 Grasshoppers can gulp down large quantities of food in a short time.
 Feed your grasshopper no more than an ounce, which is roughly the size of its head.

 What are toxic foods for a grasshopper?

-Some foods that are toxic for a grasshopper include onion, garlic and chocolate.
+Some toxic foods for a grasshopper include onion, garlic and chocolate.
 Other potentially harmful items include artificial sweeteners, tobacco and old food.

 What Do Grasshoppers Drink?